MicrosoftDocs/azure-dev-docs/articles/java/sdk/http-client-pipeline.md

 ## Next steps

-Now that you're familiar with HTTP client functionality in the Azure SDK for Java, see [Configure proxies in the Azure SDK for Java](proxying.md) to learn how to further customize the HTTP client you're using.
+Now that you're familiar with HTTP client functionality in the Azure SDK for Java, learn how to further customize the HTTP client you're using.
+For more information, see [Configure proxies in the Azure SDK for Java](proxying.md).